zorg-kishlay/zorg-kishlay/README.md

 - 👋 Hi, I’m Kishlay Singh
-- 👀 I’m interested in automation and contributing to open source.
+- 👀 I’m interested in building and maintaining systems.
 - 🌱 I’m currently learning python and goLang.
 - 💞️ I’m looking to collaborate on python open source projects
 - 📫 How to reach me: